Checkout Step 2: Set Shipping and Billing Addresses

 In the example above, you retrieve the customer's addresses and, when the customer selects an address, you update the cart's shipping and billing addresses with the selected address.

 In the React example, you use the Customer React Context to retrieve the logged-in customer, who has a list of addresses.
-You show a dropdown to select the address, and when the customer selects an address, you send a request to update the cart's addresses.
+You show a select input to select an address.

 Was this page helpful?